aheald-quadball/us-quadball-rulebook/rulebook.md

 While play is stopped:

 A. The head referee consults with other officials as necessary.
 B. The head referee adjudicates any fouls and communicates the type of foul to the players, scorekeeper, and spectators:
 i.
-Any player who receives penalty time is sent to the penalty box.
+Any player who receives penalty time is sent to the penalty box. ii.

-ii.
 Any person who is ejected is removed from the player area.
 C. If a change of possession occurs, the appropriate procedure shall be followed before play is restarted.
 D. Any loose ball rolling or bouncing on the ground after the stoppage is returned to the spot an official first sees it on the ground after the whistle.
 i.
 Players may not stop these balls unless directed to by an official.
 E. Any loose live ball that was propelled and had not touched anything (including other players, equipment, or the ground) before the whistle to stop play is returned to the player who propelled it.
 i.
-This rule does not take effect if the ball is otherwise turned over.
+This rule does not take effect if the ball is otherwise turned over. ii.

-ii.
 If the propelling player is not eligible to receive the ball, it shall not be moved by this rule.
 F. Any loose ball out-of-bounds after the whistle to stop play follows the below inbounding procedures (also see 7.5.4.
 Inbounding Procedure).
 i.
 If a dodgeball is out-of-bounds during a stoppage, the closest eligible beater will be given the option to move to the inbounding point and be provided possession of the dodgeball.
 a.
 If the closest eligible beater declines the ball, the ball will instead be moved approximately 1 foot inside the boundary and left on the ground unpossessed.
 ii.
-If the quadball is out-of-bounds during a stoppage, the closest eligible player will be moved to the inbounding point and provided possession of the quadball.
+If the Quadball is out-of-bounds during a stoppage, the closest eligible player will be moved to the inbounding point and provided possession of the Quadball.
 iii.
 The above two clauses do not apply to balls in the process of being inbounded through penalty adjudications, including turnovers and other rules moving the ball elsewhere.
 G. Any external interference is removed.
 H. Any other concerns, including injured players and defective equipment, are addressed.
-I. If the quadball will be dead when play is restarted, it is given to the formerly defending keeper.
+I. If the Quadball will be dead when play is restarted, it is given to the formerly defending keeper.

 3.3.3.
 Restarting play

 In order to restart play:
 A. The head referee indicates to the players that play is about to resume by calling for the players to “Remount\!”
 i.
-Players must remount their brooms where the brooms were left when play was stopped.
+Players must remount their brooms where the brooms were left when play was stopped. ii.

-ii.
 Players must stand at the call to remount.
 a.
 If two or more players on the ground each had a grip on a ball at the moment when play was stopped, they still must stand.
 Once standing, each may retake hold of that ball.
-They do not need to hold it in the same way they had on the ground.
+They do not need to hold it in the same way they had on the ground. iii.

-iii.
 Players may otherwise reposition themselves to prepare for the restart but must not commit a false restart.
 a.
 It is a false restart if a player does any of the following before the restart whistle:
 1\.
 Begin the forward motion of a throw.
 2\.
 Initiate new contact.
 3\.
 Begin to move off of their location.
 4\.
 Attempting to directly affect a ball which the player does not solely possess.
 b.
 If there is a false restart, play remains stopped, and any player who moved is returned to their previous location.
 c.
 The first false restart of a stoppage will result in a warning to all players on the field.
 1\.
 Any subsequent false restart by any player on the same stoppage shall result in a penalty.
 B. The head referee blows one short whistle blast.
 On this whistle blast:
 i.
 Play resumes.
 a.
-Any player who is not mounted on their broom at the restart whistle is dismounted.
+Any player who is not mounted on their broom at the restart whistle is dismounted. ii.

-ii.
 The timekeeper resumes the game time and all other time clocks.

 ⚑ *Back to Hoops*—Second false restart